Discover a ever expanding universe in this endless Space exploration game. Featuring procedurally generated everything! Read more

 Galactic Admiral - at this level you have earned all versions of the game and will be given tools to design their own race, ship and home star system, that will be included in the game as reoccurring "Legend" races.Estimated delivery:

 Galactic Grand Admiral - Get your DRM free Windows version on a limited addition old school vintage 1980's Cartridge flash drive.
-Name in the credits, and access to the design tools to create a reoccurring "Legend" race.Estimated delivery:Add $5 USD to ship outside the US
+Name in the credits, and access to the design tools to create a reoccurring "Legend" race.Estimated delivery:Ships anywhere in the world

 2 backers Limited (6 left of 8)

-Galactic Council Representative - Council members receive all the lower tier rewards plus have deep participation in the development process and get you names included in the credits as a contributor.Estimated delivery:Add $5 USD to ship outside the US
+Galactic Council Representative - Council members receive all the lower tier rewards plus have deep participation in the development process and get you names included in the credits as a contributor.Estimated delivery:Ships anywhere in the world

 - (34 days)